-Located in the middle of the Tsaile Campus is a full-service cafeteria managed by Aramark.
-The cafeteria provides breakfast, lunch, and dinner with a self-serve salad and beverage bar.
+Located in the middle of the Tsaile Campus is a fullservice cafeteria managed by Aramark.
+The cafeteria provides breakfast, lunch, and dinner with a self-serve salad and beverage bar for a fee.
 Menus are available and posted around campus.
 Everyone is welcome.